feng1st/coframework/README.md

 API plugins are special plugins which are:

-1. In the group "API" (io.codeone.framework.core.ApiConstants.PLUGIN_GROUP).
+1. In the group "API" (io.codeone.framework.api.ApiConstants.PLUGIN_GROUP).
 2. Enabled by the `@API` annotation.
 Please make sure the target class has an API semantics, i.e. is a service of the API layer.